towerviewhealth/securitypolicies/source/sections/disaster_recovery_policy.md

 The notification sequence is listed below:

 * The first responder is to notify the COO.
 All known information must be relayed to the COO.
-* The Lead Engineer is to contact the Web Services Team and inform them of the event.
+* The Lead Engineer is to contact the Engineering Team and inform them of the event.
 The COO is to to begin assessment procedures.
 * The COO is to notify team members and direct them to complete the assessment procedures outlined below to determine the extent of damage and estimated recovery time.
 If damage assessment cannot be performed locally because of unsafe conditions, the COO is to follow the steps below.
 	* Damage Assessment Procedures:
 	* The COO and Lead Engineer are to logically assess damage, gain insight into whether the infrastructure is salvageable, and begin to formulate a plan for recovery.
 	* Alternate Assessment Procedures:
-	* Upon notification from the COO, the Lead Engineer is to follow the procedures for damage assessment with combined Dev Ops and Web Services Teams.
+	* Upon notification from the COO, the Lead Engineer is to follow the procedures for damage assessment with Engineering Teams.
 * The TowerView Health Contingency Plan is to be activated if one or more of the following criteria are met:
 	* TowerView Health will be unavailable for more than 48 hours.
 	* Hosting facility is damaged and will be unavailable for more than 24 hours.